Chloe, Latin America Senior Specialist

 We moved around quite a bit during my teenage years and I was fortunate to spend a few years living in France, Switzerland, Australia and the United States, but I finally settled down in London.
 My first solo adventure was when I embarked on a six-month trip to Asia, and later I worked as a Southeast Asia specialist for four years.
 When I planned my next big trip, it was to Latin America.
 What captivated me about this area was the huge variety of scenery, wildlife and outdoor activities.
 My first taste of the region came on a five-month trip that started in Mexico and ended in Argentina.
 I quickly fell in love with Argentina and Brazil, their culture, people and food.
 The most memorable moments of the trip include trekking on the Perito Moreno Glacier in El Calafate, spotting two wild jaguars at the Caiman Ecological Refuge, and getting splashed by the renowned Iguazú Falls.

-Start planning your trip to South America with Chloe by calling
+Start planning your trip to South America with Chloe

 Q&A with Chloe